DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Conclusion

 \section{Conclusion}

-In this paper, we propose an enhanced KD framework termed Distill-Contrast (\textbf{DisCo}), to compress large sentence embedding models with little or even no performance loss.
-DisCo consists of a KD stage to transfer the capability of a large sentence embedding model to a small student model on large unlabelled data, and a student model finetuning stage to make it better fit the STS measurement in the original data domain.
-For the KD stage of DisCo, we further propose a novel contrastive learning based KD method termed Contrastive Knowledge Distillation (CKD), which can bring performance improvement with better consistencies among teacher model training, KD, and student model finetuning.
-Experimental results on 7 STS benchmarks show that, the proposed DisCo and CKD are effective, and the learned student model can even slightly outperform the latest SOTA model Sentence-T5 (11B) with only 1\% parameters.
+In this paper, we propose a two-stages framework termed \textbf{DistilCSE}, to compress large sentence embedding models with little or even no performance decrease.
+We further propose a novel contrastive learning based knowledge distillation method termed Contrastive Knowledge Distillation (CKD), which can achieve better results than previous knowledge distillation methods in the proposed DistilCSE framework.
+Experimental results on 7 STS benchmarks show that, the proposed DistilCSE and CKD are effective, and the learned student model can even slightly outperform the latest SOTA model Sentence-T5 (11B) with only 1\% parameters and 0.25\% unlabeled data.